gnolang/gno/docs/gno-tooling/cli/gnokey/querying-a-network.md

 gnokey query vm/qfile -data "gno.land/r/demo/wugnot" -remote https://rpc.gno.land:443
 ```

-The output is a string containing all exported functions for the
+The output is a list of all files found within the `wugnot` realm:
-`wugnot` realm:

 ```bash
 height: 0